pattern-lab/website/docs/pattern-states.md

 {% capture m %}

-**Note:** *Pattern states were introduced in v0.7.5 of the PHP version of Pattern Lab.*

-Pattern states provide your team and your client a simple visual of the current state of patterns in Pattern Lab.
+Pattern states provide your team and client a simple visual of the current state of patterns in Pattern Lab.
 Pattern states can track progress of a pattern from development, through client review, to completion or they can be used to give certain patterns specific classes.
 It's important to note that the state of a pattern can be influenced by its pattern partials.

 ## The Default Pattern States